 You should prepare for a career in law by building credentials in scholarship, leadership, humanitarian/community service, shadowing, and professional development.
 There is no "best" major for pre-law students.
 Pursue a major you are genuinely interested in so that you will excel academically.
-GPA is a primary factor in the law schools admissions process.
+The pre-law track is simply an interest in applying to law school.